hongbinbao/noserunner/README.md

 	    --livereport          Enable the live report server feature.
 Default is disable

-        --livereport-config   Specify the path of the lieve report server configuration file If not provide this option.
-The "livereport.config" file in current directory will be used as default
+        --server-config       Specify the path of the lieve report server configuration file If not provide this option.
+The "server.config" file in current directory will be used as default

-        --device-config       Specify the path of device configuration file If not provide this option.
-The "device.config" file in current directory will be used as default
+        --client-config       Specify the path of device configuration file If not provide this option.
+The "client.config" file in current directory will be used as default

 	    --verbosity           Default is 2. set the level(1~5) of verbosity to get the help string of every test and the result